ivangongoram/schedule-job/README.md

 4. [Examples](#examples)

 ## Introduction
-Schedule-Job is a powerful and user-friendly Node.js library designed to effortlessly manage cron jobs.
+Schedule-Pro is a powerful and user-friendly Node.js library designed to effortlessly manage cron jobs.
 With its intuitive interface, it simplifies the implementation of scheduling recurring tasks, automating background processes, and executing time-based operations.